fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

     HTTP/1.1 204 No content

 If any errors occur during the process, an error response is returned.
-Further details on the error response are provided in the :ref:`Mobile Application Key Binding Error Response` section.
+Further details on the error response are provided in the :ref:`mobile-application-instance:Mobile Application Key Binding Error Response` section.

 Relying Party Access Certificate Endpoint